401 & Buffer Permitting Unit

 How to Access a Case File

-Requests for public records, including copies of case files, should be made to the Division of Water Quality.
-Visit NCDENR's Environmental Assistance and Outreach website for general information about public record access procedures.
+Requests for public records, including copies of case files, should be made to the Division of Water Resources.
+Visit NCDENR's Environmental Education and Public Affairs website for general information about public record access procedures.